CakeDC/users/Docs/Documentation/SocialAuthenticate.md

 Custom username field
 ---------------------

-You can custom the username field in the SocialBehavior.
-It's pretty simple.

-In your `UsersCustomTable` you just need to add the SocialBehavior in this way.
+In your customized users table, add the SocialBehavior with the following configuration:

 ```php
 $this->addBehavior('CakeDC.Users/Social', [